Optical communication-based identification for multi-UAV systems: theory and practice: Binary Sequences Construction and Combinatorial Analysis

 \section{Binary Sequences Construction and Combinatorial Analysis}

 The performance of the mutual vision-based identification system discussed in this article strongly depends on the set of binary sequences contained in the dictionary $\mathbf{D}$, as mentioned in section \ref{sec:syst:rx}.
-Let $\mathcal{X}^L$ be the set of all the binary sequences contained in the dictionary matrix $\mathbf{D}$ with dimensions $M\times L$.
+Let $\mathcal{X}^L$ be the set of all the binary sequences in the dictionary matrix $\mathbf{D}$ with dimensions $M\times L$.
 Let $\mathbf{b}_n$ denote the $n$th binary sequence in $\mathcal{X}^L$ and $\mathbf{b}_n[k]$ denote its $k$th bit, where $k=0,1,\cdots, L-1$.
-For simplicity, we will disregard the effects of the clock signals mismatches in this section, but they will be studied theoretically in section \ref{sec:clock} and experimentally in section \ref{sec:experiments}.
+For simplicity, we disregard the effects of the clock signals mismatches in this section, but they will be studied theoretically in section \ref{sec:clock} and experimentally in section \ref{sec:experiments}.

-Before we proceed to design the set of sequences $\mathcal{X}^L$, we describe the requirements of the vision-based identification system receiver of Fig. \ref{fig:OpticalRx}.
-The image processing module in Fig. \ref{fig:OpticalRx} must reliably detect the bright spots generated by the LEDs of the group's \acp{UAV}.
-It must also be able to discriminate bright spots generated by the \acp{UAV} from the bright spots generated by random environmental lights.
-As the \acp{UAV} move and their relative positions change, the image processing module must track the motion of the blinking lights emitted by the \acp{UAV} LEDs in the camera frame.
-We want the classifier to determine the true identification number of the analyzed optical sequences as fast as possible.
-In addition, we want the vision-based identification system to support as many different optical signals as possible in order to enable its use for a group of a large number of \acp{UAV}.
+Before we proceed, we describe the requirements of the identification system receiver of Fig. \ref{fig:diagrams} (center).
+The image processing module in Fig. \ref{fig:diagrams} (center) must reliably detect the bright spots generated by the LEDs of the group's \acp{UAV}.
+It must also discriminate bright spots generated by the \acp{UAV} from the bright spots generated by random environmental lights.
+As the \acp{UAV} move and their relative positions change, the image processing module must track the motion of the blinking lights emitted by the LEDs of the \acp{UAV}.
+The classifier must determine the true identification number of the analyzed optical sequences as fast as possible.
+In addition, the identification system must support as many different optical signals as possible to enable its use for a large group of of \acp{UAV}.

-The requirements described for the visual-based identification system receiver dictate those for the binary sequences contained in the set $\mathcal{X}^L$, i.e.: \begin{enumerate} \item To facilitate the detection and tracking of the bright spots generated by the LEDs, we set the minimum average power of the emitted optical signals to an appropriate value.
-Since we are using the \ac{OOK} modulation with the \ac{NRZ} coding, the average power of the optical signal emitted by the LED using the binary sequence $\mathbf{b}_n$ is proportional to the average power of the binary sequence $\mathbf{b}_n$.
-Thus, to ensure a minimum average power on all emitted optical sequences, we constrain all of the binary sequences to satisfy:
+The requirements described above dictate the following requirements for the binary sequences in the set $\mathcal{X}^L$:

+1) To facilitate the detection and tracking of the bright spots generated by the LEDs, we ensure a minimum average power of the emitted optical signals.
+Since we are using the \ac{OOK} modulation with the \ac{NRZ} coding, the average power of the optical signal associated with the binary sequence $\mathbf{b}_n$ is proportional to the average power of the binary sequence.
+To ensure a minimum average power on all emitted optical sequences, we constrain all of the binary sequences to satisfy:

 where $\bar{b}\in[0,1]$ is the desired normalized minimum average power, and $\|.\|_0$ is the $L_0$-norm.